uabrc/uabrc.github.io/docs/data_management/lts/tutorial/individual_lts_tutorial.md

 ![image-bucket](../images/create-bucket.png)

-Bucket names must be unique across all LTS.
+When creating a bucket, it is important to be aware of name uniqueness and naming conventions.
 For detailed information on bucket naming, please refer to our documentation on [valid bucket names in LTS](../lts_faq.md) and [avoiding duplicate names for buckets](../index.md/#avoiding-duplicate-names-for-buckets).

-If you try to create a bucket with `s3cmd mb` and the name is taken in another namespace, you will see an `S3 error: 409 (BucketAlreadyExists)`.
-However, if the name is already in use within your own namespace, `s3cmd mb` might not show an error and will display a message like `Bucket s3://your-bucket-name created`.
-Even if this message appears, the bucket will not actually be created if the name is already taken.
-To avoid confusion and ensure you create a unique bucket within your own namespace, you can use `s3cmd ls` to check existing buckets and choose a different name.
+If you try to create a bucket with `s3cmd mb` with the name that already exists within your namespace, the system will report success without making any changes.
+For example, if you run `s3cmd mb s3://existing-bucket-name` and that bucket name is already taken in your namespace, the command will complete successfully without creating a new bucket and showing an error.
+However, if you try to create a bucket with a name that is already used in someone else’s namespace, you will receive a `409 (BucketAlreadyExists)` error.
+To avoid receiving the `BucketAlreadyExists` error and ensure you create a unique bucket within your namespace, use s3cmd ls to check existing buckets and choose a different name based on this check.
+Follow the [avoiding duplicate names for buckets](../index.md/#avoiding-duplicate-names-for-buckets) guide to successfully create your bucket and maintain bucket uniqueness.

 ### Managing Buckets

 To manage a bucket, various commands can be used.
 Below are some common `s3cmd` commands to interact with your LTS bucket and its objects:

-- To **list all buckets** with your current `s3cmd` profile, use command: `s3cmd ls`.
+- To **list all buckets** you own with your current `s3cmd` profile, use command: `s3cmd ls`.
-- To **list all objects in a bucket** with your current `s3cmd` profile, use command: `s3cmd ls s3://your-bucket-name`.
+- To **list all objects in a bucket** accessible with your current `s3cmd` profile, use command: `s3cmd ls s3://your-bucket-name`.
 - To **upload a file** named `file.txt` to a bucket, use a command: `s3cmd put file.txt s3://your-bucket-name/`.
+For example, to upload the file `file.txt` from the `/data/user/$USER` directory on Cheaha to the bucket `your-bucket-name`, you can use the command: `s3cmd put /data/user/$USER/file.txt s3://your-bucket-name`.
 - To **download an object** named `file.txt` from a bucket, use a command:`s3cmd get s3://your-bucket-name/file.txt`.
+For example, to download the object `file.txt` from the bucket `your-bucket-name` to the `/data/user/$USER` directory on Cheaha, you can use a command `s3cmd get s3://your-bucket-name/file.txt /data/user/$USER`.
 - To **delete/remove** an object, use command: `s3cmd del s3://your-bucket-name/your-object-name`.
 - To **delete/remove** a bucket, use command: `s3cmd rb s3://your-bucket-name`.